rjaraq-netizen/Project_R-D/README.md

 ---

 ## Objectives
-- Identify and document candidate data sources for firm-level R&D and exports.
+- Identify and document candidate data sources for firm-level R&D and exports for Customs Service of Chile.
 - Build reproducible pipelines for cleaning, standardizing, and linking datasets.
 - Provide exploratory analyses demonstrating data coverage, potential biases, and matching rates.
 ---